zuixjs/cdnjs/README.md

 assets
 ```

-The API is served over Cloudfront with a 6 hour expiry for requests
+The API is served over Cloudfront with a 6 hour expiry for requests.

 ## Extensions, Plugins, Resources